 (The free printed copy offer is only valid for new memberships.
 However, if your membership is lapsed more than 6 months, send a nice message to the Membership Coordinator from our ClubExpress website asking for a free copy after you renew.)

-Members: There are many countries where we either cannot currently ship CPNs or there will be long delivery delays.
-The June issue is available via PDF on ClubExpress and most individual articles can be viewed at cpn.carnivorousplants.org starting in June.
-If you do not receive your printed issue by July, please contact the Membership Coordinator.
+Members: There are some countries where we either cannot currently ship CPNs or there will be long delivery delays.
+The March issue will be available via PDF on ClubExpress and some individual articles can be viewed at cpn.carnivorousplants.org starting in March.